 - A child who dies in infancy from this condition?

 3. In humans, free earlobes (F) is dominant over attached earlobes (f).
 If one parent is homozygous dominant for free earlobes, while the other has attached earlobes, can they produce any children with attached earlobes?

 4. In humans, widow’s peak (W) is dominant over straight hairline (w).
-A heterozygous man for this trait marries a woman who is also heterozygous.
+A heterozygous male for this trait marries a female who is also heterozygous.

 - Complete the Punnett Square above.